Somnid/webrott/part9/walls3.md

 lengths (chunksInFile * 16-bits)
 ```

-`chunksInFile` is the number of assets with a "chunk" being similar to a WAD "lump."  `spriteStart` and `soundStart` are indexs that tell us where the data of each type starts.
+`chunksInFile` is the number of assets with a "chunk" being similar to a WAD "lump."  `spriteStart` and `soundStart` are indicies that tell us where the data of each type starts.
 Note that there are actually 3 types: wall, sprite and sound.
 Walls start immediate after the header and we can tell this because all the data from 0 to `spriteStart` has a length of 4096 (64*64 bitmap).
 So let's say I want index `234`: if 234 > `spriteStart` but less than `soundStart` I know it's a sprite.

 Next are the 2 arrays with length and offsets, not unlike how planes were defined in the `GAMEMAP` file.
 There are `chunksInFile` entries for each and each corrisponds to it's offset and length in the file.
 With this we know the location, length and type of each entry.